nervosys/AutonomySim/docs/build_windows.md

 ## Setup a Remote Control

+!!! note
-NOTE: The below only applies to multi-rotor drones.
+  The below only applies to multi-rotor drones.

 To fly drones manually, a physical (or software-emulated) controller is required.
 For more information, see the [remote control setup guide](remote_control.md).
 Alternatively, you may (a) wrap [application programming interfaces (APIs)](apis.md) calls for software control or (b) use the [computer vision mode](image_apis.md) for manual keyboard control.